19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) 2 recent certificates as to his good character;

-(d) a certificate of diligence from each master with whom the applicant served his pupillage in cases where the applicant is required to serve a period of pupillage or in the absence thereof such other evidence as the court may require that he has served the pupillage with diligence; and
+(d) a certificate of diligence from each master with whom the applicant served his pupillage in cases where the applicant is required to serve a period of pupillage or, in the absence thereof, such other evidence as the court may require that he has served the pupillage with diligence; and

 (e) a certificate signed by the Secretary of the Board that the applicant has —

-(i) satisfactorily served the period of pupillage or articles (or has been exempted therefrom under section 14(5));
+(i) satisfactorily served the period of pupillage (or has been exempted therefrom under section 14(5));

 (ii) attended the courses of instruction and kept the dining terms (or has been exempted therefrom under section 12(2)); and

 (iii) passed any examination that may be required in his case under the provisions of this Act.

+[42/2005]

 (5) The affidavit and certificates referred to in this section shall be in the form prescribed by the Board.

+[42/2005]

-### Applications for admission under section 15 (2)
+### Applications for admission under section 15(2)

 18\.—(1) This section shall apply to every person who applies to be admitted as an advocate and solicitor by virtue of section 15(2).

+[42/2005]

 (2) An application for admission by such person shall be made to the court by originating summons supported by an affidavit referred to in subsection (4).

+[42/2005]

 (3) The applicant shall file his application in the Registrar’s office not less than one month before it is to be heard.

+[42/2005]

 (4) The affidavit supporting the application shall exhibit —